happybono/AvocadoSmoothie.Barista.Tasting/README.md

 ## AvocadoSmoothie.Barista & AvocadoSmoothie.Barista.Tasting
 ### Naming Philosophy

-**AvocadoSmoothie.Barista** is a C# / .NET library for robust running median smoothing and export utilities, designed to help you "craft" your data with the care of a skilled barista.
+[**AvocadoSmoothie.Barista**](https://www.nuget.org/packages/AvocadoSmoothie.Barista) is a VB.NET / .NET library for robust running median smoothing and export utilities, designed to help you "craft" your data with the care of a skilled barista.
 The name "Barista" reflects the library's purpose : to blend, refine, and serve data with precision and clarity.

 **AvocadoSmoothie.Barista.Tasting** is the companion sample application - a "tasting" session for your data.